slnsw/dxlab-meridian/README.md

 ## Introduction

-The State Library of NSW has a unique collection of maps from the 17th and 18th century.
-The Meridian project seeks to reimagine these maps as interactive 3D globes using web technologies.
+The State Library of NSW owns a stunning collection of maps from the 17th and 18th centuries.
+Normally under lock and key in our underground stacks, Meridian brings these artefacts to life as interactive 3D globes.

 ![Meridian website](http://dxlab.sl.nsw.gov.au/meridian/images/screenshot.jpg)

 View it here: http://dxlab.sl.nsw.gov.au/meridian

 This repository contains all code and project files.
-It is freely available for re-use and reference.

 ### Maps